-I will never be the trainer who tells you that you can’t eat this and you can’t drink that.
+I will never be the personal trainer that says you can’t drink or eat something.
 It’s not my philosophy; never has been and never will be.
 Why?
-I practice what I preach.
-I train hard and I eat a balanced diet, but I still eat chocolate and I love to have a beer with my friends.
-I just know my limits.
+Because I practice what I preach.
+Yes, I eat chocolate and I love to have a beer with my friends, but I also know my limits, I train hard and I eat a balanced diet.

 Yes, you can drink alcohol and lose weight.

-But (too much) alcohol will slow your progress.
+Why drinking (too much) alcohol will slow your weight loss.

-Your body is always on the lookout for the quickest and easiest energy source and, unfortunately, booze provides a much more accessible form of energy compared to the complex process of unlocking the energy stored inside your fat cells.
+Your body will always go for the quickest and easiest energy source and, unfortunately, fat isn’t it!
+Booze provides a quicker, more accessible form of energy compared to the complex process of unlocking the energy stored inside your fat cells.

 How to enjoy a few glasses of booze without stalling your weight loss.

-You want your body to use your fat for fuel, but you also want to be able to enjoy a glass or two with friends and family.
-The good news is that you CAN have both, if you approach it in the right way!
-Balance and moderation are key to staying healthy and still being able to enjoy what you love.
+Moderation is the key to enjoying a drink, staying healthy and still being able to lose weight.
 So, with that said, here are 5 tips to help you enjoy the occasional beer or wine and still achieve your weight loss goals.

 #1.
 If you drink, don’t go overboard.